Ravbug/PoetryBot/README.md

 3. run `node server.js` to start the bot and the webserver.
 In the console the bot will print the webserver's port.
 In your web browser, navigate to `localhost://PORT_HERE` to see the webpage.

 ## Wow, this poem sucks!
 Run the commands a few times!
-Not all websites are favorable for the algorithm.
+Not all websites are favorable for the algorithm, and sometimes the bot chooses a bad starting word on good websites.
 The bot caches where it can so subsequent runs should be faster.